flocsy/grunt-liquibase/README.md

 ```

 #### Custom Options
-In this example, the location of the changelog file is modified.
+In this example, the DB is mysql and the location of the changelog file is modified.

 ```js
 grunt.initConfig({